 This extended programme in medical biosciences focuses on the in-depth study of human health and disease.
 Created especially for students who don’t meet the standard entry requirements, the four-year course begins with a foundation year designed to equip you with the core academic knowledge and skills needed to enter on to our Medical Biosciences BSc (Hons) degree – one of the only degree programmes in the UK to do so.
-In the most recent (2015-16) Destinations of Leavers from Higher Education (DLHE) survey, 100% of graduates from this course were in work or further study within six months.

 Designed specifically for students without the standard qualifications required to study a degree in medical biosciences, this four-year extended Medical Biosciences degree programme includes a Year 0 (Level 3) foundation year.